JackySnake/PCA-Relation-Extraction/README.md

 ## Running Experimental Benchmarks

-You can replicate the experiments described in the blog post by running the jobs from [script](https://github.com/HazyResearch/PCA-Relation-Extraction/blob/master/experiments.sh).
+You can replicate the core experiments described in our blog post by running the jobs from [script](https://github.com/HazyResearch/PCA-Relation-Extraction/blob/master/experiments.sh).

 **Warning**: this trains 80 models.
 We distributed our experiments across several machines and ran the BiLSTMs on GPUs.